4rust/VideoGames/README.md

 <br><br>
 In contrast, learning and playing chess for example results in a lifetime of learning and playing.
 It is a skill that can not be stopped by devs  pulling the game or pulling support for the game.
 <br><br>
 # Learning to code in Rust should immediately replace video games.
-Or any other habbits.
 Rust is the way.
 Rust is the light.
 Rust is the future.
 Rust is the now.
 <br><br>

 Here is a list of videos that rightly criticize video games.